New scan reveals hidden brain inflammation in HIV and opioid users

 Summary

-This study uses a special imaging tracer and PET/CT scan to measure inflammation in the brain.
-Researchers will compare results among four groups: people with HIV, people with opioid use disorder, people with both, and healthy volunteers.
+This study uses a special imaging scan (PET/CT) and a radioactive tracer to measure inflammation in the brain.
+Researchers will compare four groups: people with HIV and opioid use disorder, people with only one of these conditions, and healthy volunteers.
 The goal is to understand how these conditions affect brain inflammation, not to provide treatment.

 Get updates